 Norcent Technology introduced a compact 4-megapixel model, the DC-420, with a 3x optical/3.6x digital zoom for a suggested $299.99.
 The 420 ships this month.

-It is 1-inch thick and weighs 4.4 ounces with a scratch-resistant 2-inch LCD screen and several flash settings.
+It measures 1 inch thick and weighs 4.4 ounces with a scratch-resistant 2-inch LCD screen and several flash settings, including auto, forced, night scene, suppressed and red-eye reduction.

-The camera can capture up to 100 images per charge of its rechargeable lithium-ion battery.
+The camera’s batter can capture up to 100 images per charge of its rechargeable lithium-ion battery.
 The 420 can capture 320 by 240 resolution movie clips, without audio.
 Users can add a 30-second voice memo after recording video.
 It also features a self-timer.

 The 2-megapixel RolleiFlex MiniDigi, for a suggested $350, builds off a design of the original Rollei product, first introduced in 1929.
 It retains the two-lens design, hand crank, shutter release, hooded viewfinder, exposure meter and the black casing of its film predecessor but has modified the design for digital photography.